What is important for property INSURANCE?

 In my experience, the insurance agent is most interested in anything that has to do with water: the condition of the roof, the water tanks, the pipes, the plumbing, the water sprinkler system, and any heating system that depends on water.
 The condition of the wood-burning fireplace and everything connected to it is the second biggest concern for the insurance agent.

-Continue reading “What is important for property insurance?”
+Continue reading “What is important for property INSURANCE?”

-How do I know there were multiple offers?
+How do I know there were MULTIPLE OFFERS?

 Home » Contract of Purchase and Sale

-With limited supply and increasing house prices, multiple offer situations are becoming more prevalent, and buyers are getting frustrated with the home buying and selling process.
+With limited supply and increasing house prices, multiple offer situations are becoming more prevalent, and buyers are getting frustrated with the home-buying and selling process.

-Continue reading “How do I know there were multiple offers?”
+Continue reading “How do I know there were MULTIPLE OFFERS?”

-Why is the completion date so important?
+Why is the COMPLETION DATE so important?

 Home » Contract of Purchase and Sale